CiscoDevNet/appdynamics-eks-blueprints-addon/docs/MANUAL_STEPS_FOR_INSTALLING_THE_APPDYNAMICS_ADDON.md

 # Manual Steps for Installing the AppDynamics Addon
-## Overview

 ## Deployment Tools

-In order to deploy the AppDynamics Add-On for Amazon EKS Blueprints, you will first need to install the following set of command-line utilities:
+In order to manually deploy the AppDynamics Add-On for Amazon EKS Blueprints, you will first need to install the following set of command-line utilities on either your local machine or a suitable VM:

 ### AWS Command Line Interface (v2)